Green Bay Packers: Fan base

 The Packers have an exceptionally loyal fan base.
-Regardless of team performance, every game played in Green Bay–preseason, regular season, and playoffs–has been sold out since 1960.
+Regardless of team performance, every game played in Green Bay—preseason, regular season, and playoffs—has been sold out since 1960.
 Despite the Packers having by far the smallest local TV market, the team consistently ranks as one of the most popular in the NFL.
 They also have one of the longest season ticket waiting lists in professional sports: 140,000 names long, more than there are seats at Lambeau Field.
 The average wait is said to be over 30 years, but with only 90 or so tickets turned over annually it would be 955 years before the newest name on the list got theirs.
-As a result, season tickets are willed to next of kin and newborns placed optimistically on the waiting list.
+As a result, season tickets are willed to next of kin, and newborns are placed optimistically on the waiting list.

 Packers fans are often referred to as cheeseheads, a nickname for Wisconsin residents reflecting the state's bountiful cheese production first leveled as an insult at a 1987 game between the Chicago White Sox and Milwaukee Brewers.
 Instead, it came to be a statewide source of pride, and particularly since 1994 has been embraced by Packers fans.
 Bright orange triangular cheesehead hats are a fixture wherever the team plays.

 During training camp in the summer months, held outside the Don Hutson Center, young Packers fans can bring their bikes and have their favorite players ride them from the locker room to practice at Ray Nitschke Field.
 This old tradition began around the time of Lambeau Field's construction in 1957.
 Gary Knafelc, a Packers end at the time, said, "I think it was just that kids wanted us to ride their bikes.
 I can remember kids saying, 'Hey, ride my bike.'"

 The team holds an annual scrimmage called Family Night, typically an intra-squad affair, at Lambeau Field.
 During 2004 and 2005 sellout crowds of over 60,000 fans showed up, with an all-time mark of 62,492 set in 2005 when the Buffalo Bills appeared.

 In August 2008, ESPN.com ranked Packers fans as second-best in the NFL.
 The team initially finished tied with the Pittsburgh Steelers (who finished ahead of the Packers) as having the best fans, but the tie was broken by ESPN's own John Clayton, a Pittsburgh native.